Richard Sherman bet on himself, and is returning to Super Bowl as a self-remade man

 “It’s a long road,” Sherman said.
 “And there’s a lot of work that goes into it.
 A lot of things that you don’t see, a lot of unspoken things, a lot of work away from the cameras.
 You guys see the games.
 You don’t see the hours and hours of work.
 The hours and hours of study.
 The hours and hours of treatment, pain, overcoming pain.
 The nights at home you don’t even get to spend with your kids because you’re trying to get your knee back or hamstring back or your back.
 And your kid’s sitting there rubbing on you trying to make you feel better.
 People don’t understand the sacrifice that goes into being great at this game.”

 Let’s allow him to continue, because this is a slightly different side of Sherman, at least for those who aren’t around him regularly.
-As someone who covered him for five of his seven seasons in Seattle, I can tell you that there are so many knotted layers to him, all of them fascinating and complicated.
+As someone who covered him for five of his seven seasons in Seattle, I can tell you there are so many knotted layers to him, all of them fascinating and complicated.
 In a single conversation, he can go from tearful to introspective to thoughtful to percipient to maniacally competitive and full of trash talk.
 He’s most famous, or infamous, for that last trait.
-But he is so much more, and that’s why he has a large number of defenders willing to combat some of the over-the-top hatred he receives whenever his big mouth storms into controversy.
+But he is so much more, and that’s why he has a large number of defenders willing to combat some of the over-the-top hatred he receives whenever he storms into controversy.

 “No matter what — win, lose, draw — you sacrifice,” Sherman said.
 “You give up your body and your time and your health and your mind.
 You’re usually somewhere between going psychotic and you’re locked in, you know what I mean?
 Because it’s such a crazy edge you’ve got to be on.
 That’s why it’s a little emotional.
 You get to appreciate it a little more.”